yousefissa/Twitter-Follow-and-Unfollow-Bot/README.md

 4. Follow users who retweeted a tweet.
 5. Unfollow users that don't follow you back.
 6. Unfollow all users.
-7. Favorite tweets based on a keyword.
+7. Like tweets based on a keyword.
+8. Unlike all of your tweets.
-8. Send a DM to users that follow you.
+9. Send a DM to users that follow you.
-9. Get follower and following count.
+10. Get follower and following count.

 ### Prerequisites
 You will need tweepy, re and time installed.
 Simply run the corresponding pip command like: